Chris Moran, LSCSW, Clinical Director

 Additional Riding Instructors

-Marley Boldra, Mariana Castenada, Shannon Forst, Sandra Hazlett, Kristen Johnson, and Sharon Johnson all serve as riding instructors.
+Marley Boldra, Mariana Castenada, Shannon Forst, Sandra Hazlett, and Kristen Johnson all serve as riding instructors.
 Additional pictures and bios coming soon!

 We could not operate without the help of our dedicated volunteers.
 Our volunteers help out with grounds keeping, horse handling and exercising, fundraising, and so much more.
 If you are interested in volunteering, please visit Our Volunteers.